ev3dev/ev3dev.github.io/docs/tutorials/using-lego-dimensions-toy-pad.md

 the same size: 32 bytes.

-The first bytes define the command, some other bytes the arguments and the remaing bytes are just for assure proper communication (checksum).
+The first bytes define the command, some other bytes the arguments and the remaing bytes are just to assure proper communication (checksum).

 I'll show just how to change the color of each pad but there are some other commands available (switch on/off, fade, flash...).
 You can see these commands